Submissions

 3. The article is typed in an A4 paper, with top and left margin each 4 cm and bottom and right margin each 3 cm, using Times New Roman font, size 12 and line spacing 1.5.

-4. The systematic structures of the research result shall include: Title, Author’s name, Abstract (in English) or Intisari (in Bahasa Indonesia), Keywords, Research background (with the Research Questions), Research Methods, Research Result and Analysist, Conclusion and References.
+4. The systematic structures of the research result shall include: Title, Author’s name, Abstract, Keywords, Research background (with the Research Statements), Research Methods, Research Result and Analysist, Conclusion and References.

-6. The subchapter section’s should be written with capital and bold letters.
+5. The subchapter sections should be written with bold letters.
 In Every first paragraph of the article shall consist maximum 7 tap/knocks

 TITLE

-Title of the articles is written with Times New Roman (14 pt), bold, center, capital, and single space.
+Title of the articles is written with Tahoma (14 pt), bold, center, capital, and single space.
 Title of the article in Bahasa Indonesia and English shall consist 8-15 words.
 Furthermore, the title of the article should not consist of clauses, articles or regulations yet contain of the substance directly.

 AUTHOR(S) IDENTITY